 - 5.1 The person with overall responsibility for child protection and safeguarding is the Designated Safeguarding Lead (DSL).
-There are two Deputy DSLs, one of whom has specific responsibility for matters concerning e-safety.
+There are three Deputy DSLs, one of whom has specific responsibility for matters concerning e-safety.
 There is also a reserve DSL to ensure there is appropriate cover for this role at all times.
-The DSL is the Assistant Headteacher (Safeguarding & Inclusion) and the role of DSL is explicit within this job description.
-The DSL's responsibilities are described in Appendix A. - 5.2 The school has a nominated Governor responsible for safeguarding to champion good practice, to liaise with the Headteacher and to provide information and reports to the Governing Body.
-THIS NEEDS TO BE ADDRESSED - 5.3 The case manager for dealing with allegations of abuse made against school staff members is the Headteacher.
+The DSLs are an Assistant Headteacher and two Year Leaders and the role of DSL is explicit within this job description.
+The DSL's responsibilities are described in Appendix A. - 5.2 The school has a nominated Governor responsible for safeguarding to champion good practice, to liaise with the Headteacher and to provide information and reports to the Governing Body. - 5.3 The trust has a nominated Trustee responsible for safeguarding to ensure that policies remain fit for purpose, that best practice is followed and that the trustees can comply with their collective responsibility for making sure safeguarding procedures are properly followed. - 5.4 The case manager for dealing with allegations of abuse made against school staff members is the Headteacher.
 The case manager for dealing with allegations against the Headteacher is the Chair of Governors.
-The procedure for managing allegations is detailed in Appendix B. - 5.4 The Headteacher will ensure that the policies and procedures adopted by the Governing Body are fully implemented with sufficient resources and time being allocated to enable staff members to discharge their safeguarding responsibilities. - 5.5 The Governing Body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.6 All staff members, Governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to students who disclose abuse and what to do if they are concerned about a child. - 5.7 All staff are responsible for notifying the school of any relationships or associations they have outside of school (including online) that may have an implication for the safeguarding of children in school.
+The procedure for managing allegations is detailed in Appendix C. - 5.5 The Headteacher will ensure that the policies and procedures adopted by the Governing Body are fully implemented with sufficient resources and time being allocated to enable staff members to discharge their safeguarding responsibilities. - 5.6 The Governing Body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.7 All staff members, Governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to students who disclose abuse and what to do if they are concerned about a child. - 5.8 All staff are responsible for notifying the school of any relationships or associations they have outside of school (including online) that may have an implication for the safeguarding of children in school.